By Dr. Mary Frances McMullin, Professor of Clinical Haematology at Queens University, Belfast and Consultant Haematologist at Belfast City Hospital

 Other symptoms and signs including fevers and night sweats are likely to be a consequence of the burden of disease.
 Increasing and overwhelming levels of unhealthy leukemia cells in the bone marrow could be a cause of bone pain.
 The increasing levels of leukemia cells are stuffing the bone marrow full of sickly cells and you can imagine this to be similar to an overfilled carrier bag about to break open.

 Sometimes, however, particularly with chronic leukemia types there are no symptoms or a slow development of symptoms over a long time which may go unnoticed to the patient.
 In acute leukemia types, the quickly progressing nature of the cancer can mean patients very suddenly develop symptoms within a matter of days.
 This would mean that to a certain extent, you can expect a number of leukemia diagnoses to be made as an emergency.

-Then again, the number of emergency diagnoses of leukaemia is currently very high.
-The national cancer average is 22% of patients diagnosed by emergency presentation, yet for leukaemia this is 38%.
-Acute lymphocytic leukaemia then has the highest rate of any cancer type, with 64% of patients presenting as an emergency.
+Then again, the number of emergency diagnoses of leukemia is currently very high.
+The national cancer average is 22% of patients diagnosed by emergency presentation, yet for leukemia this is 38%.
+Acute lymphocytic leukemia then has the highest rate of any cancer type, with 64% of patients presenting as an emergency.